Woman watching OTT platform

 Institutional shareholders: The directors actively seek to build a mutual understanding of objectives with institutional shareholders.
 Our CEO and CFO make presentations to institutional shareholders and analysts immediately following the release of the full-year and half-year results.
 We communicate with institutional investors frequently through a combination of formal meetings, participation at investor conferences, roadshows and informal briefings with management.
 The majority of meetings with shareholders and potential investors are arranged by the broking team within the group’s Nominated Advisor.
 Following meetings, the broker provides anonymised feedback to the board from all fund managers met, from which sentiments, expectations and intentions may be gleaned.

 In addition, we review analysts’ notes to achieve a wide understanding of investors’ views.
-This information is considered by the board and has contributed to the preparation of the group’s Investor Relations strategy which was revised and approved in May 2020.
+This information is considered by the board and has contributed to the preparation of the group’s Investor Relations strategy which was revised and approved in May 2024.

 Take into account wider stakeholder and social responsibilities and their implications for long-term success

-Stakeholder Reason for engagement How we engage
+Stakeholder Reason for Engagement How We Engage

 Invitation to staff to ask questions of management that are answered in the briefings.

-These have provided insights that have led to enhancement of management practices and staff incentives.
+Annual engagement survey providing insights that have led to enhancement of management practices and staff incentives.

-Clients – our success and competitive advantage are dependent upon fulfilling client requirements, particularly in relation to quality of service, its speed of delivery and security Understanding current and emerging requirements of clients enables us to develop new and enhanced services, together with software to support the fulfilment of those services Seek feedback on services and software systems.
+Clients Our success and competitive advantage are dependent upon fulfilling client requirements, particularly in relation to quality of service, its speed of delivery, and security.
+Understanding current and emerging requirements of clients enables us to develop new and enhanced services, together with software to support the fulfilment of those services.
+Seek feedback on services and software systems.

 Obtain fulfilment metrics employed by clients to measure performance.